 - In the Macros dialog box, Toggle Mouse Display is not available. - The Dot mouse pointer type is not available. - In the Message Board, there is no Show/ Hide button to show or hide the user list.
-This function is achieved by clicking the arrows at the top of the bar that separates the User List panel from the main panel.
+This function is achieved by clicking the arrows at the top of the bar that separates the User List panel from the Main panel.

 - In Virtual Media, only ISO and Folder are supported.
-See Java Client Viewer / Java Client AP, page 304 for further details. - The Control Panel Lock LED icons are not in sync with your keyboard.
+See Java Client Viewer / Java Client AP, page 273 for further details - The Control Panel Lock LED icons are not in sync with your keyboard.
 When you first connect, the LED display may not be accurate.
-To be sure, click on the LED icons to set them. - In Control Panel Configuration, the BMP Snapshot format has been replaced by PNG. - To access to the Customize Control Panel, right click in the text row area brings up a menu-style version of the toolbar.
-In addition, it allows you to select options for the Screen Mode, Zoom, Mouse Pointer, and Macro List.
-These functions are discussed in the sections that follow.
+To be sure, click on the LED icons to set them. - In Control Panel Configuration, the BMP Snapshot format has been replaced by PNG.